Pergo Flooring Costs: Is it Worth It? (6 Budget Busters)

 - Regular Cleaning: Sweep or vacuum regularly to remove dirt and debris.

-- Damp Mopping: Mop with a damp cloth and a mild detergent.
-Avoid using excessive water, as this can damage the Pergo.
+- Damp Mopping: Mop with a damp cloth and

-- Avoid Harsh Chemicals: Don’t use abrasive cleaners, bleach, or ammonia-based products, as these can damage the finish.
+Avoid using excessive water, as this can damage the Pergo. - Avoid Harsh Chemicals: Don’t use abrasive cleaners, bleach, or ammonia-based products, as these can damage the finish.

 - Use Furniture Pads: Place felt pads under furniture legs to prevent scratches and dents.